zackguo24003050/Genomics-practise/README.md

 ## What is the expected 5-year overall survival of this patient based on the totality of evidence?
 Cite your reference.

-For regional cancer, the 5-year relative survival rate is 90.4% for HR-positive and HER2-positive and 84.2% for HR-negative and HER2-positive cancer.
+For regional cancer, the 5-year relative survival rate is 84.2% for HR-negative and HER2-positive cancer.
-If cancer has spread to another part of the body, the 5-year relative survival rates are 45.8% for HR-positive and HER2-positive cancer and 39.7% for HR-negative and HER2-positive cancer.
+If cancer has spread to another part of the body, the 5-year relative survival rates are 39.7% for HR-negative and HER2-positive cancer.
 (1)

 ## Which targeted therapy may be effective for this patient?
 Cite your reference.